-Probably the most successful self-distributed movie we ever had at Raindance was an ultra low budget comedy/horror/adventure/musical called Jesus Christ Vampire Hunter.
-Filmmaker Lee Demarbre Filmmaker Lee Demarbre took this film on the road in his native Canada and the States for over a year and reputedly earned back at least ten times the films budget.
-Y You can watch the trailer here.
+Probably the most successful self-distributed movie we ever had at Raindance Film Festival was an ultra low budget comedy/horror/adventure/musical called Jesus Christ Vampire Hunter.
+Filmmaker Lee Demarbre took this film on the road in his native Canada and the States for over a year and reputedly earned back at least ten times the films budget.
+You can watch the trailer here.
 Lee used the profit from the tour to make another movie, Harry Knuckles.

 The beauty of self-distribution is that you cut out the middleman – the much loathed and feared distributor.
 These days it doesn’t mean that you have to do all the work yourself.
 You can hire publicists, theatre bookers and so on.
 But it does mean that you have to do more work.

-Before you go any further, be sure you read the Cluetrain Manefesto.
+Before you go any further, be sure you read the Cluetrain Manifesto.
 This genius work, created in 1999, concludes that success on the web demands integrity and originality

 Here’s a taster: “Tell us some good stories and capture our interest.
 Don’t talk to us like you’ve forgotten how to speak.
 Don’t make us feel small, remind us to be larger.
 Get a little of that human touch.”